MrjTheDeveloper/ios-battery-checker/README.md

 7. Go to https://ios-battery-checker.netlify.app/
 8. Click on Button then Choose your file
 9. If done correctly you should see three Categories each displaying a value.

+## Explaination
+BatteryCycleCount = How many Times your Battery has been charged.
+MaximumFCC = Max.
+Designed Capacity of your Battery when it was new.
+NominalChargeCapacity = Capacity of your Battery now.

 ## Troubleshoot